inkVerb/VIP/601/Lesson-06.md

   - *If your machine has both ethernet and WiFi cards, your machine will have two MAC addresses*

 ### Local Area Network (LAN)
-- The network in your home or office
+- The network in your home or office or something like that
 - All host devices using the same WiFi or ethernet router are on this network
 - Devices using services like YouTube or Spotify can use this network to remotely control each other
+- Sometimes meaning *Land Area Network* to distinguish from **WLAN**

+### Wireless LAN (WLAN)
+- Redundant and often TMI (too much information)
+- Extra clarity that the LAN uses WiFi, not Ethernet
+- Most LANs at home or office use both LAN and WLAN
+- A "mobile hot spot" is a WLAN, not a LAN, (though it probably has Ethernet plugs used only bye NetAdmins)

 ### Wide Area Network (WAN)
 - A network that connetcs multiple Local Area Networks
 - It includes multiple locations
 - The Internet itself is a kind of Wide Area Network

+### Subnet
+- Redundantly clarifying: *the immediate LAN **and not** the WAN*
+- eg a **gateway** is always for each **subnet**
+  - A **gatweay** is the "gate" to leave the **subnet** to enter the WAN, worlwdide Internet, etc

 ### Internet Service Provider (ISP)
-- This is a company that offers internet service
+- Any company that offers Internet service
 - These include AT&T, Spectrum, Taiwan Mobile, Virgin Mobile, Chinanet and many others

 ### Network Address Translation (NAT)